Optimal Aggregation Strategies for Social Learning over Graphs

 which proves that $\pi^\dagger$ is an optimal solution.
-Let $\Pi_1$ denote the following set of Perron eigenvectors: In the following theorem, we formally establish the achievability of the upper bound in \eqref{eq: bound of error exponent} for the error exponent maximization problem in \eqref{eq: objective function}--\eqref{eq: constraint 2}, and characterize the optimal Perron eigenvectors corresponding to this upper bound. \theoremgroup \begin{theoremgrp}[\textbf{Optimal Perron eigenvector}] Consider $\mathcal{N}^C(\theta^\dagger)=\emptyset$.
+Let $\Pi_1$ denote the following set of Perron eigenvectors:

+In the following theorem, we formally establish the achievability of the upper bound in \eqref{eq: bound of error exponent} for the error exponent maximization problem in \eqref{eq: objective function}--\eqref{eq: constraint 2}, and characterize the optimal Perron eigenvectors corresponding to this upper bound. \theoremgroup \begin{theoremgrp}[\textbf{Optimal Perron eigenvector}] Consider $\mathcal{N}^C(\theta^\dagger)=\emptyset$.
 Let $\Phi^\star$ be the maximum error exponent in the optimization problem \eqref{eq: objective function}--\eqref{eq: constraint 2} and $\Pi^\star$ be the set of optimal Perron eigenvectors.
-Let
+Define